Designate and Donate — Life Insurance

 How It Works

-- Contact your insurance company to complete or update your POD (Pay on Death) form.
-This form may also be called a beneficiary designation form.
+- Contact your insurance company to complete or update your beneficiary designations or POD (Pay on Death) form.

 - Designate Oregon State University to receive all or a percentage of your life insurance policy proceeds.